-When approved as a direct charge pursuant to the three bullets above, capital expenditures will be charged in the period in which the expenditure is incurred or otherwise determined appropriate and negotiated with the awarding agency.
+When approved as a direct cost pursuant to the three bullets above, capital expenditures will be charged in the period in which the expenditure is incurred or otherwise determined appropriate and negotiated with the awarding agency.

-Equipment and other capital expenditures are unallowable as .
-Additional requirements for the acquisition of equipment and other capital expenditures are provided in the following citations.
-[See also OMB Circular A-21 (J)(18); OMB Circular A-87 Attachment B, (15); ASMB C-10, Questions 3-35 through 3-38; OMB Circular A-122 Attachment B, (15); UGMS Part II Attachment B, (20); Chapter 13]
+Equipment and other capital expenditures are unallowable as indirect costs.

+Notes:

-NOTE: Neither the Skills Development nor Self Sufficiency Funds may be used to purchase proprietary or production equipment for the training project of a single employer; i.e., one-time specialized needs that could not be used by other employers.
-[40 TAC § 803.3(d)(2) and 40 TAC § 835.3(c)]
+Neither the Skills Development Fund nor Self Sufficiency Fund grant awards may be used to purchase proprietary or production equipment for the training project of a single employer, such as one-time specialized needs that could not be used by other employers.
+(Source: 40 TAC § 803.3(d)(2) and 40 TAC § 835.3(c))

+Workforce Innovation and Opportunity Act (WIOA) Title I funds must not be spent on construction, purchase of facilities or buildings, or other capital expenditures for improvements to land or buildings, except with prior written approval of authorized personnel from the U.S. Department of Labor.
+(Source: WIOA Regulations, 20 CFR § 683.235)

+Child Care and Development Fund (CCDF) grant funds must not be used for the purchase or improvement of land, or for the purchase, construction, or permanent improvement (other than minor remodeling) of any building or facility.
+Refer to the CCDF regulations at 45 CFR § 98.56(b) for additional guidance.
+(Source: Child Care and Development Block Grant Act (CCDBG) § 658F(b) (42 U.S.C.
+9858d(b)); 45 CFR § 98.56(b))

+Reference: 2 CFR § 200.439 (Uniform Guidance); Appendix 7 to TxGMS; 40 TAC § 803.3(d)(2); 40 TAC § 835.3(c); WIOA regulations at 20 CFR § 683.235; CCDBG §658F(b) and CCDF regulations at 45 CFR § 98.56(b)

+8.3.22a Exchange Rates

+For federal awards refer to 2 CFR § 200.440 (Uniform Guidance).
+For state awards refer to Appendix 7 of TxGMS.

 8.3.23 Fines and Penalties

-Fines, penalties, damages, and other settlements resulting from violations (or alleged violations) of, or failure of the organization to comply with federal, state, local or Indian tribal laws and regulations are unallowable except when incurred as a result of compliance with specific provisions of the federal or state award or written instructions by the awarding agency authorizing in advance.
-[OMB Circular A-21 (J)(19); OMB Circular A-87 Attachment B, (16); OMB Circular A-122 Attachment B, (16); UGMS Part II Attachment B, (21)] [See also ASMB C-10, Question 3-39]
+Costs resulting from Grantee violations of, alleged violations of, or failure to comply with, federal, state, local, tribal, or foreign laws and regulations are unallowable, except when incurred as a result of compliance with specific provisions of the grant award, or with prior approval of the federal awarding agency (for federal awards) or the state awarding agency (for state awards).

+Also refer to Section 8.3.33 Legal Costs & Costs for Defense and Prosecution Criminal and Civil Proceedings, Claims, Appeals and Patent Infringements, in this manual.

+Reference: 2 CFR § 200.441 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.24 Fundraising and Investment Management Costs

-Costs of organized fundraising, including financial campaigns, solicitation of gifts and bequests, and similar expenses incurred to raise capital or obtain contributions are unallowable, regardless of the purpose for which the funds will be used.
-This provision does not prohibit grant writing; see Section 8.3.48 Proposal Costs, in this manual.
+Costs of organized fundraising, including financial campaigns, endowment drives, solicitation of gifts and bequests, and similar expenses incurred to raise capital or obtain contributions are unallowable.
+Fund raising costs for the purposes of meeting the federal program objectives are allowable with prior written approval from the federal awarding agency (for federal awards) or state awarding agency (for state awards).
+This provision does not prohibit grant writing; refer to Section 8.3.48 Proposal Costs, in this manual.

-Costs of investment counsel and staff and similar expenses incurred to enhance income from investments are unallowable.
-OMB Circulars A-122 and A-87 specifically provide that fundraising and investment activities shall be allocated an appropriate share of .
-OMB Circular A-21 excludes such a provision, but specifically requires that costs related to the physical custody and control of monies and securities are allowable.
-[See also OMB Circular A-21 (J)(20); OMB Circular A-87 Attachment B, (17); OMB Circular A-122 Attachment B, (17); UGMS Part II Attachment B, (22)]
+Costs of investment counsel and staff and similar expenses incurred to enhance income from investments are unallowable, except when associated with investments covering pension, self-insurance, or other funds which include federal participation allowed under Uniform Guidance and TxGMS, as applicable.

+Fundraising and investment activities shall be allocated an appropriate share of indirect costs.

+Costs related to the physical custody and control of monies and securities are allowable.

+For more information refer to the cited references at the end of this Section 8.3.24.

+Reference: 2 CFR § 200.442 (Uniform Guidance); Appendix 7 to TxGMS

-8.3.25 Gains and Losses on Disposition of Depreciable Property and Other Capital Assets and Substantial Relocation of Federal or State Programs
+8.3.25 Gains and Losses on Disposition of Depreciable Assets